marcussacana/PS4-OpenOrbis-Mono/README.md

  - Install the OpenOrbis SDK
  - Install the Mono SDK
  - Run `make`

+### How to debug
+ - Build the homebrew with `make debug`
+ - Install and Start the homebrew (it will freeze, that's ok)
+ - With Monodevelop or Jetbrains, connect the remote debugging at `2222`

 ### How it works
 The PS4 default mono runtime allways try load the modules from sprx files,